 The largest landings in this ecoregion are by Norway, the Russian Federation (Russia henceforth), Faroe Islands, and Iceland, mainly by pelagic fisheries.
 Other nations also have fisheries in the area.
 The number of fishing vessels is declining while the size of the remaining vessels is increasing.
-The annual catch in the ecoregion has varied between 700 000 tonnes to almost 1 million tonnes.
+The annual catch in the ecoregion has varied between 700 000 tonnes to over 2 million tonnes.

-The pelagic fisheries, using purse seine and pelagic trawls, account for the largest catches by weight and target herring, blue whiting, mackerel, and other pelagic species.
-The largest demersal fishery targets cod, haddock, and saithe using trawls, purse seine, and gillnets.
-Smaller fisheries target other gadoid species, Greenland halibut, and redfish.
-Landings of pelagic species within the ecoregion in the last decades have been variable, mainly due to the fluctuations in landings of herring and capelin.
+The pelagic fisheries, using purse seine and pelagic trawls, account for the largest catches by weight and target herring (her.27.1-24a514a), blue whiting (whb.27.1-91214), mackerel (mac.27.nea), and other pelagic species.
+The largest demersal fishery targets cod (cod.27.1-2), haddock (had.27.1-2), and saithe (pok.27.1-2) using bottom trawls, purse seine, Danish seine and gillnets, and to a lesser extent hook and line gear.
+Smaller fisheries target other gadoid species, Greenland halibut (ghl.27.1-2), and redfish.
+Landings of pelagic species within the ecoregion in the last decades have been variable.
 The demersal fisheries, dominated by cod, display less pronounced fluctuations than the pelagic fisheries.
 Information about discards is sparse, but the total weight of discards is considered low in both the pelagic and the demersal fisheries.
 Harp seals and minke whales are hunted in the region.

 Status summary of Norwegian Sea stocks relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA) is known for 50% of the 23 stocks assessed by ICES in this ecoregion.
-Only 22% of the stocks are fished below F{MSY} , accounting for nearly 13% of the total catch.
-30% of the stocks have a biomass above MSY $B{trigger}$, accounting for 86% of the total catch.
+Only 22% of the stocks are fished below F{MSY}, accounting for nearly 13% of the total catch.
+30% of the stocks have a biomass above MSY B{trigger}, accounting for 86% of the total catch.
 Demersal stocks have shown a trend of declining fishing mortality since the mid-1990s, and the average F/F{MSY} ratio is now close to 1.
-The mean SSB/MSY $B{trigger}$ ratio of demersal stocks has been decreasing over the last decade, but mean SSB remains above MSY $B{trigger}$.
+The mean SSB/MSY B{trigger} ratio of demersal stocks has been decreasing over the last decade, but mean SSB remains above MSY B{trigger}.
 The average F/F{MSY} ratio for pelagic stocks has been decreasing since 2000 and is now close to 1.
-The mean SSB/MSY $B{trigger}$ ratio for pelagic species has shown a slight increase over the last two decades and is above MSY $B{trigger}$.
+The mean SSB/MSY B{trigger} ratio for pelagic species has shown a slight increase over the last two decades and is above 1.